 The following are basic recommendations to help you manage your treatment while on Abiraterone and avoid potentially dangerous drug interactions.

-- This medication is not recommended for pregnant women as fatal interactions may occur.
-Always consult with your doctor if pregnant.
+- This medication is not recommended for pregnant women as fatal interactions may occur and the drug was not administered to women during clinical trials.
+Always consult with your doctor if pregnant or planning to become pregnant.

 - Always take the drug on an empty stomach and at the same time every day.